harshita-kaushik2/Pulse/README.md

 # Pulse
-Landing page made by HTML and styles with CSS.
+Landing page made by HTML and styled with CSS